 RESO actively develops, adopts and implements open and accepted data standards and processes across all real estate transactions.
 RESO provides an environment for the development and implementation of data standards and processes that facilitate software innovation, ensures portability, eliminates redundancies and obtains maximum efficiencies for all parties participating in real estate transactions.

 The mission of RESO is to create and promote the adoption of standards that drive efficiency throughout the real estate industry.

 RESO headquarters

-RESO is based in Raleigh, North Carolina, but has a distributed workforce, with its CEO based in Dallas, Texas.
+RESO is based in Raleigh, North Carolina, but has a distributed workforce.